 The only job you have is only to create a profile, fund your account and chose the different loans you want to fund (or be a part of funding together with other lenders).
 At some P2P Lending platforms, you even have the possibility to make an auto invest strategy with specific criteria for loans you want to invest in.
 When a new loan appears with these different criteria fulfilled, the P2P Lending platform will automatically invest your money in these.
 By that reason, it is very little time-consuming to use invest through these platforms, while you (in my opinion) receive a very good interest.
 I personally only use about an hour every month on the different platforms I have invested through to edit my various auto-invest strategies to ensure they gain the highest interest rate.

-Many also ask what will happen if one of these crowdlending platform files for bankruptcy, when you have invested through them.
+When we are talking about crowdlending risks anyway, then let us talking about bankruptcy.
+Many people ask what will happen if one of these crowdlending platform files for bankruptcy, when you have invested through them.
 It is so different from platform to platform, why you must read the terms of the individual platform to understand what happens if they go bankrupt.
-Bankruptcy is, of course, a risk, but to be honest, it is never something I am really afraid of.
+Bankruptcy is, of course, a risk, but to be honest, it is never something that I am really afraid of.
 These platforms are very big (just look at the total invested amount) and many of these are also regulated by normal national financial regulative agencies.
 That makes it (in my opinion) pretty safe and not risky business.

 It is important to mention that all information above is collected from the websites of these crowdlending platforms, and it is only updated once in a while, why some information may be misleading.
 At the same time, please do your own due diligence before investing through these P2P-Lending platforms.
 Do not only take my word for it.